league-curriculum/Motors/_sources/signals.md.txt

 A few minutes later, your friend arrives at your house, with your favorite snack.

-( Cut and paste the Morse code into  the [Morse Code Translator](https://morsecode.world/international/translator.html) to decode the message.
+( Cut and paste the Morse code into  the [Morse Code Translator](https://morsecode.world/international/translator.html) )ß to decode the message.

 When you pluged the light into the socket, you produced a voltage at the light